 She said she was defending herself against an abusive boyfriend.
 The woman served a year of probation without incident, ending the case.

 The woman said she was never told by anyone in the court system that if she pleaded guilty, she would be required to provide a sample of her DNA to the state.
-Similarly, there was nothing in any of her original court documents concerning the requirement.

 Since that time, the woman says she has stayed out of trouble, gone to college and raised a family.